passiondev2024/natural/README.md

 ### i18n

-This library ship its own translations in the folder `i18n/`.
-Those translations can then be used in the consuming applications.
+This library is ready to be translated, but it does not ship translations.
+It is up to the consuming application to extract and translate strings.

 #### Marking text for translation